Tate-W/Advent-of-Code/README.md

 Eventually, I will return to AoC2023 and finish the random languages, or maybe I will do it in between other years as a way to find a new one to learn more.
 This repo will be holding every day of AoC from each year that I do, from now on for as long as I participate in AoC.

-There should be (if I get around to it) a README in each year's folder with the used language and thoughts from each puzzle just as a little idea of what the puzzle is about.
+There should be (if I get around to it) a README in each year's folder with the used language (for AoC 2023 and if I decide to go random for another year) and thoughts from each puzzle just as a little idea of what I thought about it and what I learned.

 ## AI
 I did use generative AI, such as ChatGPT, at some points of this process as a tool to help with specific issues I was having with the puzzles.
 I will try to mention it in the yearly READMEs by day but I may forget.